How to put a price on information privacy in an unsecured world

-This talk aims to address the risks associated with a recent shift of personal information control from individuals to service providers.
+This talk aimed to address the risks associated with a recent shift of personal information control from individuals to service providers.
 It covers strategies that adversaries employ to monetise data breaches and manipulate social networking users behaviour for malicious intent.

 A new set of business models and revenue opportunities emerge oriented towards easing individual work and enhancing well-being, based on data harvested about individual behaviour.
 Extant literature reports on the advantages offered by the crowd intelligence embedded in social networking sites (SNS).